wleme/williamleme.com/content/posts/2021/002-csharp-record-type.md

 tags: ["csharp",".net"]
 ---

-C# 9.0 introduces a new type called *record type* which is an inmutabble reference type with a 'built-in' value-based comparison.
+C# 9.0 introduces a new type called *record type* which is an immutable reference type with a 'built-in' value-based comparison.
 It's inumattble because once the object is created it cannot be changed.
 <!--more-->
-The example below creates 2 strctures.
+The example below creates 2 structures.
 A Record and a regular Class
 {{< highlight cs "linenos=table" >}}
 public record CarRecord
 {